Åseral Municipality: General information

+Administrative history

-For centuries, the large parish of Bjelland encompassed the northern half of the Mandalen valley.
-The northern annex of the parish was Aaserald which was in the neighboring county of Nedenes while the main part of the parish was in Lister og Mandal county.
+For centuries, the large parish of Bjelland encompassed the northern half of the Mandalen valley which spanned parts of Lister og Mandal county in the south and Nedenes county in the north.
+The northern part of the parish was called Aaserald (in Nedenes) while the main part of the parish was in Lister og Mandal county.
 When the formannskapsdistrikt law went into effect on 1 January 1838, each parish was created as a municipality, however, since Bjelland covered areas in two counties, it had to be split into two municipalities.
-The northern annex became the municipality of Aaserald (later spelled Åseral) in Nedenes county and the rest became the municipality of Bjelland og Grindum in Lister og Mandal county.
-On 1 September 1880, the municipality of Åseral was transferred from Nedenes county to Lister og Mandal county.
-Its municipal boundaries have never changed.
+The northern part became the new Aaserald Municipality (later spelled Åseral) in Nedenes county and the rest became Bjelland og Grindum Municipality in Lister og Mandal county.

+On 1 September 1880, Aaserald Municipality was transferred from Nedenes county to Lister og Mandal county (later called Vest-Agder county).
+From 1880 until 2020, this municipality was part of the old Vest-Agder county.
+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

+Other than changing counties twice, the borders of the municipality have never changed (which is pretty rare among municipalities in Norway).

 Name

 The municipality (originally the parish) is named after the old name for the area (Ásaráll).
 The meaning of the name is somewhat uncertain.
 One theory is that the first element comes from the word áss which refers to "Æsir", the old pagan Norse gods and the last element is áll (Old Norse) or alhs (Gothic) which means "gods' temple".
 Another theory is that the first element the genitive case of the word áss which means "hill" or "mountain ridge" and the last element is áll which means "long strip" or "eel-shaped", which likely refers to the long, narrow lake Øre which is surrounded by mountains and hills.

 Historically, the name was spelled Aaserald or Aaseral.
 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Aaseral with the digraph "Aa", and after this reform, the name was spelled Åseral, using the letter Å instead.